johnwcowan/r7rs-work/Dictionaries.md

 If the list is empty, or its car is a pair, then the list is assumed to be an alist.
 New values are added to the beginning of an alist non-destructively, but it is an error to attempt deletion.
+If an association has been updated, then both the new and the old association may be processed by the whole-dictionary procedures.
 The equality predicate of this type of dictionary is `equal?`.

-In all other cases, lists are not treated as dictionaries.
+In all other cases, lists are not treated as dictionaries unless an appropriate dictionary type has been registered.